BiggerPockets/patterns/_patterns/code-review.md

 experience, refactors the existing code).
 Then:

 * Communicate which ideas you feel strongly about and those you don't.
+* Focus on substantive issues rather than stylistic preferences.
+It's OK to comment on how you might do something differently and still approve the PR.
+  Just because someone does it a different way doesn't mean that the code is wrong.
 * Identify ways to simplify the code while still solving the problem.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")